mircealungu/reconstruction/1_Introduction.md

  - Are material that you don't find in the SAiP textbook
  - Is going to be very practical
  - Will give you the chance to do a bit of coding for program analysis
+	 - If you can't code (we've had this in the past) there is a way for you too
  - The basis for your individual report
  - Have inspired several of your colleagues to choose thesis projects